scalamolecule/molecule/db/compliance/jvm/src/test/scala/molecule/db/compliance/test/authorization/AUTHORIZATION_MODEL.md

 sbt-molecule enforces at compile time:

-1. ✓ **All 6 actions must be available** - For role-restricted entities, the combined roles (and their action grants) must provide access to all 6 actions: query, subscribe, save, insert, update, delete
+1. ✓ **All 5 actions must be available** - For role-restricted entities, the combined roles (and their action grants) must provide access to all 5 actions: query, save, insert, update, delete
    - Public entities (no roles) automatically satisfy this requirement
    - This prevents deadlock scenarios where data can be created but not read, or read but not created
    - Example of invalid entity:
      ```scala
-     trait Member extends Role with read  // Only query + subscribe
+     trait Member extends Role with query  // Only query
      trait Post extends Member { ... }    // ERROR: save, insert, update, delete not available
      ```
    - Valid alternatives:
      ```scala
      // Option 1: Add role with missing actions
-     trait Admin extends Role with all
+     trait Admin extends Role with query with save with insert with update with delete
      trait Post extends Member with Admin { ... }  // OK: all actions covered

      // Option 2: Make entity public (no roles)